 2 anglers, 2 days, 20 steelhead

-No angler with winter steelhead fishing experience expects catch-rates in January to be similar to what we experienced this past November.
-If you are lucky enough to be fishing this month, you may agree that statement is true.
+No angler with winter steelhead fishing experience expects catch-rates in January to be similar to what you experienced in November.
+If you are lucky enough to have fished in January, you may agree that statement is true.

-We recently fished Elk, Walnut and Conneaut Creeks.
-Poor stream conditions during our trip made the fishing tough, but we were determined to deal with the low flow and gin-clear water and make the most of our time on the tributaries.
-The weather was great – forty degrees, cloud cover and some precipitation.
-Not bad for Erie in January.
+When fishing Elk, Walnut or Conneaut Creeks in January, you encounter poor stream conditions during a trip that makes fishing tough.
+Erie anglers often need to deal with the low flow and gin-clear water and make the most of their time on the tributaries.
+Other times you get great weather – forty degrees, cloud cover and some precipitation - steelhead nirvana.

-Most, but not all, of the steelhead expected to arrive in the fall-run have migrated well upstream in the tributaries.
-The fish are scattered and angler fishing pressure decreased from the shoulder-to-shoulder days in October thru December to more angler friendly levels now.
+Most, but not all, of the steelhead expected to arrive in a fall-run have migrated well upstream in the tributaries by January.
+The fish are scattered and angler fishing pressure decreased from the shoulder-to-shoulder days in October to more angler friendly levels now.
 There is plenty of casting room and a good number of available fish.
-Don’t expect fresh fish.
-They are darker in color, their slow bite more delicate and hard to detect and their fight lacks the sudden runs and jumps you experienced in the fall.
-A few fresh jacks are showing up in the lower sections of the tributaries.
-You can expect more fresh steelhead to arrive in the tributaries as the water and weather gets more spring-like.

 In Walnut Creek and most upstream locations on Elk Creek and Conneaut Creek, you can see the fish and they can see you.
-We avoided casting to these small pods of fish in shallow water and opted for deeper holes on lower Elk and Conneaut Creeks.
+It is sometimes best to avoid casting to these small pods of fish in shallow water and opt for deeper holes on lower Elk and Conneaut Creeks.

-The best fish catching presentation was jigs.
-We watched several anglers produce double digit catch rates using this method.
-Our jigging attempt produced far less hookups [two], but we did not get skunked.
+A good winter, fish catching presentation is jigs.
+You can often watch anglers produce double digit catch rates using this method.
+Some of us produced far less hookups, but we seldom get skunked.